 In light of this common West-Semitic view of Mot (“Death”) as a hungry figure, and of the absence of such a view in contemporaneous Mesopotamian texts (as far as is currently known), pīmūti might be considered a ugaritism.
-The local scribe, while copying the Babylonian Hymn to Marduk Ugarit as an equivalent of the netherworld, together with additional linguistic and phonetic features of West-Semitic origin.
+The local scribe, while copying the Babylonian Hymn to Marduk at Ugarit, apparently rephrased an unpreserved-now Akkadian terminology into) pī mūti as an equivalent of the netherworld, together with additional linguistic and phonetic features of West-Semitic origin.